Fort Worth DWI Lawyer

 Although this test has a complicated name, it’s a very simple test.
 The officer looks into your eyes and asks you to follow a moving object.
 Typically, they use a pen or flashlight.
 They ask you to follow it horizontally.
 If your eyes can’t follow it or move in a jerky manner, they could believe you are drunk

 This method isn’t always accurate.
 Despite having an accuracy of over 80%, the method can fail.
+It is important to have a good DWI Defense Lawyer.

 With this method, the police officer asks you to take nine steps, turn, and walk back.
 You must walk on a straight line and follow a heel to toe pattern.